This article has links to products and services we love, which we may make commission from.

 It is so quiet out there.

-We docked at a sandy beach to take a break and eat a snack to refuel for the paddle back.
+We docked at a sandy beach to take a break, eat a snack, and refuel for the paddle back.

-The ride isn’t strenuous at all, the most energy you’ll exert is lifting the canoe out of the water and onto the beach.
+The ride isn’t strenuous; the most energy you’ll exert is lifting the canoe out of the water and onto the beach.

 5. Visit the Ariundle Centre for Food and History

-If you are looking for an Aspen-feel breakfast then make sure the Ariundle Centre is on your list of things to do in Ardnamurchan.
+If you are looking for an Aspen-feel breakfast, make sure the Ariundle Centre is on your list of things to do in Ardnamurchan.

 This light and airy restaurant has two large rooms for indoor dining.

-There are floor to ceiling windows that open up to the lush, green views which feel like Colombia, not the West Coast of Scotland!
+There are floor-to-ceiling windows that open up to lush, green views that feel like Colombia, not the West Coast of Scotland!

 There is also speedy WiFi and friendly service.

-While the cafe decor is cosy, the real star of the show is the alfresco dining area, among the trees and manicured gardens.
+While the cafe’s decor is cosy, the real star of the show is the alfresco dining area, which is among the trees and manicured gardens.

 We enjoyed sending pictures to family and friends back home, asking how their weekend breakfast was going.
 Mwahaha.